akeneo/portal-helpcenter/content/md/portal/re-use-key-not-attached-to-a-contact.md

 # How re-use an ssh key that was not attached to a Contact?

-On the Portal, you can link to a user an ssh key that was previously imported alone.
+On the Portal, you can link a user to an ssh key that was previously imported.
-As an ssh key can be imported only one time on the Portal, with those steps, you will re-use it for other access.
+Since an ssh key can only be imported one time on the Portal, the steps below will show you how to re-use it for access by others.

 ## Ensure the contact can access the Projects Console

-1. Create the contact if not exists, in `My Company, Add contact`.
+1. Create the contact if, they do not exist, in `My Company, Add contact`.
-2. Give the user `console users` group.
+2. Add the new user to the `Console Users` group.
 Note that those contacts will only have access to this project on the Projects Console.
-3. Activate it.
+3. Activate the user.

 ## Use the key again to give a new ssh access